Civil Liberties

-The mother of a man who died after being restrained in Manchester Victoria Station says she has had to fight for two years to ensure the circumstances of his death ‘comes under the full scrutiny of the criminal courts’.
+The mother of a man who died after being restrained in Manchester Victoria Station says she has had to fight for two years to ensure the circumstances of his death ‘come under the full scrutiny of the criminal courts’.

 Jack Barnes, a 29-year-old father from Hull, died after being chased and restrained by staff working at the station in October 2016.
 At a subsequent inquest into his death, a coroner recorded a verdict of ‘unlawful killing’.